ampache/ampache-docker/README.md

 docker exec -it ampache sed -i "s/;debug = \"true\"/debug = \"true\"/g" /var/www/config/ampache.cfg.php
 ```

-When enabled make sure there are no visual or permission issues showing up in the container.
+When enabled make sure there are no visual or permission issues showing up in your browser.
 If you get a permission error you can set the log folder permissions with these commands.

 ```
 docker exec -it ampache chown www:data:www-data /var/log/ampache